Fair Employment Practice Committee: Legacy

 By opening some good-paying jobs in the defense industry, the FEPC created an opportunity for African Americans.
 By 1950, compared to other men in comparable positions, those blacks who gained jobs in defense were making 14% more than their counterparts outside.
-The proportion of blacks in the defense industry did not decline after the war, suggesting that many men had gained an entree into important new work.
+The proportion of blacks in the defense industry did not decline after the war, suggesting that many men had gained an entry into important new work.

 In 1948, President Truman asked Congress to approve a permanent FEPC, anti-lynching legislation and the abolition of the poll tax in federal elections.
 A Democratic coalition prevented the legislation's passage.
 Still operating effectively with one-party systems in their states due to disenfranchisement of blacks at the turn of the century, Southern Democrats had powerful positions in Congress, controlling chairmanships of important committees, and opposed these measures.
 In 1950, the House approved a permanent FEPC bill, but Southern senators filibustered and the bill failed.
 Congress has never enacted the FEPC into law.
 But Connecticut, Massachusetts, New Jersey, New York, Ohio, and Washington successfully enacted and enforced their own FEPC laws at the state level.